gitlabhq/gitlabhq/doc/articles/runner_autoscale_aws/index.md

 1. [Obtain a Runner token](../../ci/runners/README.md)
 1. [Register the Runner](https://docs.gitlab.com/runner/register/index.html#gnu-linux)
 1. When asked the executor type, enter `docker+machine`

-TIP: **Tip:**
-If you want every user in your instance to be able to use the autoscaled Runners, register the Runner as a shared one.

 You can now move on to the most important part, configuring GitLab Runner.